elfhosted/elfhosted.com/docs/faq.md

 Services with strong authentication or whose functionality requires access without SSO (*[Plex][plex], [Ombi][ombi], etc*) don't need to be protected by SSO.

-Services which can't be categorically secured are proteced by SSO to prevent abuse / accidental misconfiguration.
+Services which can't be categorically secured are protected by SSO to prevent abuse / accidental misconfiguration.

 Due to the risk to all our customers if downloading apps are misconfigured and abused, these apps will are configured for SSO regardless of their own authentication layer.
 This may cause some 3rd-party mobile client apps to fail.
-We may one day be able to provide header-based authentication on a per-apps basis, get in touch!
+In some cases, if API keys are rotate and recorded, we are able to "expose" individual apps using a separate purchase - see the "[Advanced](https://store.elfhosted.com/product-category/advanced/)" category in the store for details.

 ### How do I restart my apps?